Seabrook Island Equestrian

 Meet Our Horses

-Sam is 18 years old bay and was originally a wild BLM (Bureau of Land Management) mustang.
+Sam was born in 2004 and was originally a wild BLM (Bureau of Land Management) Mustang.
 Sam took part in the Mustang Makeover challenge, spending many years exploring the trails and National Parks of the Northwest before arriving at Seabrook.
-He is a confidant natural on the both the beach and trail.
+He is a confident natural on both beach and trail rides.

 Silky is a registered Marsh Tacky and is Grulla in color.
-Silky is branded by the The Carolina Marsh Tacky Organization, and is a Carolina Heritage Horse.
-She has a fabulous mane and tail, and her legs have markings similar to those of a zebra.
-Getting the opportunity to meet and learn more about her breed’s history is a great opportunity for equestrians and historians alike.
+The Carolina Marsh Tacky Organization brands Silky and is a Carolina Heritage Horse.
+She has a fabulous mane and tail, and her legs have markings similar to a zebra.
+Getting the opportunity to meet and learn more about her breed’s history is an excellent opportunity for equestrians and historians alike.

 Dewey is a Quarter Horse bay in coloring.
-He has a dressage background and showed under the name Dewey’s Zanza Bee Royal.
-He enjoys both the beach and trail.
-With his ombre mane and highlights you can tell he is an island native.
+He has a dressage background and is shown under the name Dewey’s Zanza Bee Royal.
+He enjoys both the beach and the trail.
+With his ombre mane and highlights, you can tell he is an island native.

 Lady is a Chestnut Quarter Horse with a striking white blaze and tiny white dots on her back.
-Prior to joining our herd she worked as an English lesson horse.
+Before joining our herd, she worked as an English lesson horse.

 Ellie is a bay Oldenburg and the tallest horse in our herd.
 She is a trained dressage horse with many show miles under her belt.
-With her long stride and gentle disposition she is a joy on our beach walks and trails.
+Her long stride and gentle disposition make her a joy on our beach walks and trails.

 Baby is a Quarter Horse.
 She is Buckskin in color with a white star on her forehead.
 Baby is an island girl growing up right here on Bohicket Creek.
 She is a natural on our beach and trail.

 Cricket is a chestnut Welsh pony.
 Cricket joined our pony program after a successful career in the hunter show ring.